Chart Color Schemes

 Coburg - East has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 29 projects potentially affecting the region.
-Notable initiatives include the Coburg Health and Community Services Precinct, Sydney Road Coburg BTR (511-537), The Avenue, Coburg, and Sydney Road Transport Corridor Upgrade.
-Details on projects of greatest relevance follow.
+AreaSearch identified 30 projects likely affecting this region.
+Notable initiatives include Coburg Health and Community Services Precinct, Sydney Road Coburg BTR (511-537), The Avenue, Coburg, and Holstep Health Community Hub (Coburg).
+The following list outlines those most relevant.

 Professional plan users can use the search below to filter and access additional projects.